synthetos/g2/README.md

 Build 100.xx has a number of changes, mostly related to extending Gcode support and supporting 3D printing using g2core.
 These include temperature controls, auto-bed leveling, planner performance improvements and active JSON comments in Gcode.

-Communications has been advanced to support a linemode protocol to greatly simplify host communications and flow control for very rapid Gcode streams.
+Communications has advanced to support a linemode protocol to greatly simplify host communications and flow control for very rapid Gcode streams.
 Please read the Communications pages for details.
-Also see the NodeJS G Sender docs if you are building a UI or host controller.
+Also see the NodeJS communications module docs if you are building a UI or host controller.

 Build 100.xx also significantly advances the project structure to support multiple processor architectures, hardware configurations and machine configurations in the same code base.
 Motate has been cleaved off into its own subproject.
 We recommend carefully reading the Dev pages if you are coding or compiling.

 #### Functional Changes:
 - **Gcode and CNC Changes**
-  - Included `G10 L10`, `G43`, `G49` tool length offset and added 32 slot tool table
+  - Included `G10 L1`, `G10 L10`, `G43`, `G49` tool length offset and added 32 slot tool table
   - Included `G10 L20` offset mode
   - Extended `G38.2` probing to also include `G38.3`, `G38.4`, `G38.5`
   - Homing can now be set to a non-zero switch.
 Homing will set to the travel value of the positive or negative switch, as determined by the search direction.
 This allows homing to home to a maximum - for example - and set the homed location to the non-zero switch.

 - **Planner and Motion Changes**
-  - Junction Integration Time `{jt:...}` is now the way to set cornering speeds.
+  - Junction Integration Time - the `{jt:...}` parameter is now the way to set cornering velocity limits.
 Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic, making it much more accurate and more true to the jerk limits set for the machine.
 JT is a normalized scaled factor that is nominally set to 1.000.
 Set to less than 1 for slower cornering (less aggressive), greater than 1 (but probably less than 2) for more aggressive cornering.
 This command replaces Junction Acceleration `{ja:...}` and the axis Junction Deviation commands - e.g. `{xjd:0.01}`.
-Attempting to set JA or xJD will return an error.
-  - Deprecated `{ja:...}` as it was in support of the Junction Acceleration scheme.
+  - Deprecated `{ja:...}` global parameter.
+Will return error.
-  - Deprecated `{_jd:...}` as it was in support of the Junction Acceleration scheme.
+  - Deprecated `{_jd:...}` per-axis parameter.
+Will return error.

 - **3D Printing Support**